Brooklyn Community Foundation

 - Focus on systemic change and racial justice should be central to proposals

-- Small organizations have dedicated Microgrants program with simplified process
+- Small organisations have dedicated Microgrants programme with simplified process

 References